 I usually put the pin on the lightest weight.
 Again, I'm not looking to stress my body, hurt it or build muscle mass.
 Rather, I'm just looking to optimize my health and ensure I'm moving my body around enough to be as fit as possible... preferably in a natural way.
 I'm rather lift a weight 30 times than 5-10.
 I'm not in a hurry and, again, I'm not looking for bulk, pain or to stress my body in any way.

 I can tell you that after 18 days of working out (minus the cruise - I only went to the gym once then) my body looks toner and I feel so much better.
 Moving is easier.
 Not that moving was difficult before or I was out of shape before.
 I wasn't.
-But now I'm using different muscle groups pancreatitis and healthand I love how it feels.
+But now I'm using different muscle groups and I love how it feels.

 I have never read or heard anything about exercise and the pancreas.
 That being said, it only stand to reason that taking care of oneself will lead to better overall health.
 Therefore, I choose to exercise and in the process love how it makes me feel and what it is doing to my body.
 Is it helping my pancreas.
 Probably only indirectly as a result of how one's overall health always helps a person.
 That's enough for me.
 I'll take it!